reconjohn/residential/syntax/stat.md

 $$ SMR_i = \frac{Y_i}{E_i} $$

-The solar house rate is assumed to be associated with `poisson count model` considering its rare proportion with respect to the denominator, the total housing units in a census track in addition to fact that the number of solar houses is count data.
-The residuals after fitting the poisson model shows clustering with the similar pattern of SMR distribution across census tracks as shown in the figures below.
+The residential solar rate is assumed to be associated with `poisson count model` considering its rare proportion with respect to the denominator (the total housing units) in a census track in addition to the fact that the number of residential solar is count data.
+The residuals, after fitting the poisson model, shows clustering with the similar pattern of SMR distribution across census tracks as shown in the figures below.
 This indicates that there is strong evidence of spatial dependency among the regions in Seattle.
 $$
 \begin{aligned}
 Y_i \sim \mbox{Poisson}(E_i \mbox{e}^{\beta_{0}})